wp-graphql/wp-graphql/docs/intro-to-graphql.md

 GraphQL can be implemented in many programming languages as an API for *any* back-end.
 WPGraphQL is just one implementation of GraphQL using WordPress as the application and data layer.

 There are many things that the GraphQL specification doesn't prescribe, such as Schema design, fetching data behind the scenes, and more.
 These decisions are made by each individual implementation of a GraphQL server.
-To learn more about specific concepts of the WPGraphQL implementation, you can read about [](/docs/wpgraphql-concepts/">WPGraphQL Concepts page.
+To learn more about specific concepts of the WPGraphQL implementation, you can read about [WPGraphQL Concepts page](/docs/wpgraphql-concepts/).

 Because GraphQL can be implemented in many ways, the following sections will attempt to speak to general GraphQL concepts that apply to *any* GraphQL implementation.